FyiurAmron/PHP_ORBA_Task/README.md

 You need to have Docker installed on your local machine.

 1. Clone your forked repository (master branch) locally.
-2. Export your user ID by running the following command: `export UID`.
-3. CD to project root and run `docker-compose up`.
+2. CD to project root and run `docker-compose up`.
-4. Application will be accessible by the following address: `http://localhost:8000/`.
+3. Application will be accessible by the following address: `http://localhost:8000/`.
-5. Unit tests can be executed by running the following command: `docker exec -i -t php_cats sh -c "/app/vendor/bin/simple-phpunit /app/src"`.
+4. Unit tests can be executed by running the following command: `docker exec -i -t php_cats sh -c "/app/vendor/bin/simple-phpunit /app/src"`.

 ### Using PHP and Composer from your local machine